Cashify Explains Refresh Rate: What Does 60Hz, 90Hz, or 120Hz Mean?

 Should you upgrade to a higher refresh rate phone?

 But if you are currently in the market for a new phone or your old phone is giving you trouble, you should upgrade to a smartphone with a higher refresh rate display for sure.
-The reason being that higher refresh rate smartphones are the future and you will see the industry transition from 60Hz panels to 120Hz panels in the next few years.
+The reason is that these smartphones are the future and you will see the industry transition from 60Hz panels to 120Hz panels in the next few years.

 Also Read: Best Smartphones With A 90Hz Display